AttackOnJasper/University-notes/psych253/psych253.md

 			- arised from group deliberation
 		- reassurance
 	- Minority Influence: only have impact if they are strong, consistent, forceful, self-confident
-		- A minority that faviors acquittal stands a better
+		- A minority that faviors acquittal stands a better chance
 	- Leniency bias: doubt -> let the defendant off
 - tend to brush off legal categories of murder